fernandezpablo85/Xb/README.md

 Ok big shot, how do YOU know if there's new information or not? it's MY code after all
 --------------------------------------------------------------------------------------

 Indeed, that's why I need your help.
-Your callback must return something, if the callback result is falsy then I'll consider there was no new info and duplicate the interval.
-If it's truthy, the interval resets.
+When I invoke the functions you send me, I'll pass in a `backoff` object.
+If you call `reset` on it, the timer will reset.
+If you don't the backoff policy will keep it's course.
+You must call `backoff.reset()` when you consider fresh info is available.

 So far, so good, but I don't like your default values
 -----------------------------------------------------